Skip to main content

 }

-This code will allow you to get a user's email address from a text field and pass it to Ramp during initialization along with their country code.
+This code will allow you to get a user's email address from a text field and pass it to Ramp Network during initialization along with their country code.
 At this stage, your integration is almost ready - all that's left to do now is to get an API key and add it to your configuration.
-You can read more about Ramp API keys and learn how to get them here.
+You can read more about Ramp Network API keys and learn how to get them here.

 note